Seteco/Somorrostro/How-to-write-new-module.md

         self.baseurl = "http://localhost:5001"
 ```

 Classes implement `_get_raw_data` which should be used to grab raw data.
-This method usually returns list of strings.
+This method usually returns a list of strings.

 ### `SimpleService`